Sarah Assem Institution-verified

 OverviewAI-generated summary

-Sarah Assem's research focuses on the investigation of various gastrointestinal and neurological conditions.
-Her work includes studying the association between serum NADPH oxidase concentrations and iron metabolism in relapsing-remitting multiple sclerosis.
-Assem has also explored a range of gastrointestinal anomalies and pathologies, including cardiac papillary fibroelastoma and cryptogenic stroke, the impact of cannabis legalization on gastrointestinal complications, and rare conditions such as squamous cell carcinoma of the tongue reemerging as a metastatic colonic polyp.
-Additionally, her research has examined the epidemiology and diagnosis of goblet cell carcinoma and neuroendocrine tumors of the esophagus, as well as the intersection of pathologies like herpes simplex esophagitis and eosinophilic esophagitis.
-Assem collaborates with researchers from the University of Arkansas at Fayetteville and the University of Arkansas for Medical Sciences, including Sahil Sabharwal and Brandyn Young.
+Sarah Assem's research at the University of Arkansas at Fayetteville focuses on gastrointestinal and neurological conditions, with recent publications exploring a range of topics.
+Her work includes investigating the association between serum NADPH oxidase concentrations and iron metabolism in relapsing-remitting multiple sclerosis.
+Assem also studies various gastrointestinal anomalies and pathologies, such as cardiac papillary fibroelastoma and cryptogenic stroke, the impact of cannabis legalization on gastrointestinal complications, and rare conditions like squamous cell carcinoma of the tongue reemerging as a metastatic colonic polyp.
+Additional research areas include the intersection of herpes simplex esophagitis and eosinophilic esophagitis, and the epidemiology and diagnosis of goblet cell carcinoma.
+Assem collaborates with researchers including Sahil Sabharwal and Brandyn Young from the University of Arkansas at Fayetteville, and D. Bae and Eun‐Jung Bae from the University of Arkansas for Medical Sciences.

 Metrics